khusmann/benlink/README.md

 <!-- BEGIN CONTENT -->

-`benlink` is a Python library for communicating with and controlling Benshi radios (e.g. Vero VR-N76, RadioOddity GA-5WB, BTech UV-Pro) over BLE.
+`benlink` is a Python library for communicating with and controlling Benshi radios (e.g. Vero VR-N76, RadioOddity GA-5WB, BTech UV-Pro) over BLE and Bluetooth Classic (RFCOMM).

-In addition to providing a high-level async Python interface for controlling Benshi radios, the larger goal of this project is to document their BLE protocol.
-An understanding of the BLE protocol used by these radios will empower Benshi radio owners and the wider open source community to:
+In addition to providing a high-level async Python interface for controlling Benshi radios, the larger goal of this project is to document their BLE / RFCOMM protocol.
+An understanding of the protocol used by these radios will empower Benshi radio owners and the wider open source community to:

 1. Control their radios without relying on proprietary apps or software.